MisterTea/EternalTerminal/external_imported/Catch2/docs/skipping-passing-failing.md

 exit code, same as it does if no test cases have run.
 This behaviour can be overridden using the [--allow-running-no-tests](command-line.md#no-tests-override) flag.

+### `SKIP` inside generators

+You can also use the `SKIP` macro inside generator's constructor to handle cases where the generator is empty, but you do not want to fail the test case.

 ## Passing and failing test cases